spekulatius/PHPScraper/README.md

 <a href="https://bringyourownideas.com" target="_blank" rel="noopener noreferrer"><img src="https://bringyourownideas.com/images/byoi-logo.jpg" height="100px"></a>

-If you find PHPScraper useful to your work or simply want to support the development, please consider a [sponsorship](https://github.com/sponsors/spekulatius) or [donation](https://www.buymeacoffee.com/spekulatius).
+With your support, PHPScraper can became the *PHP swiss army knife for the web*.
+If you find PHPScraper useful to your work, please consider a [sponsorship](https://github.com/sponsors/spekulatius) or [donation](https://www.buymeacoffee.com/spekulatius).
 Thank you :muscle:

 :gear: Configuration (optional)